-The most common type of vascular headache is migraine.
-Migraine headaches are usually characterized by severe pain on one or both sides of the head, an upset stomach, and, at times, disturbed vision.
-Two other recurring headache types are "cluster" headaches, which cause repeated episodes of intense pain, and headaches resulting from high blood pressure.
+The most common type of frequent headache is Chronic Tension Headache.
 Chronic tension headaches appear to involve the tightening or tensing of facial, jaw, scalp, and neck muscles.
-Traction and inflammatory headaches are symptoms of other disorders, ranging from stroke to infection.
-Like other types of pain, headaches can serve as warning signals of a more serious disorder, including those related to meningitis as well as those resulting from diseases of the sinuses, spine, neck, ears, and teeth.
+Migraine Headache is felt as a severe, throbbing pain on one or both sides of the head, an upset stomach may be associated, and, at times, disturbed vision.
+Several other recurring headache types are Eyestrain Headaches, Sinus Headaches, Cluster Headaches, and headaches resulting from low blood sugar and high blood pressure.
+Like other types of pain, headaches can serve as warning signals of a more serious disorder, including those related to the brain, as well as those resulting from diseases of the sinuses, spine, neck, ears, and teeth.

 Considerations when treating chronic headaches:

 - The head is heavy and must sit on the spine in a mechanically efficient way